Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Method

 \subsubsection{Taiwan.}

 Taiwan combines advanced high-tech development with cultural and linguistic particularities.
-Under the centralized “108” Curriculum Guidelines (\begin{CJK}{UTF8}{bsmi}108課綱\end{CJK}) \cite{moeadl}), IT (including AI literacy) is mandatory from middle school, supported by nationwide teacher-training platforms like the Adaptive Learning Platform (ADL, or \begin{CJK}{UTF8}{bsmi}因材網\end{CJK}) \cite{moeadl,Lee2024studentsView108}.
+Under the centralized “108” Curriculum Guidelines, IT (including AI literacy) is mandatory from middle school, supported by nationwide teacher-training platforms like the Adaptive Learning Platform (ADL) \cite{moeadl,Lee2024studentsView108}.
 The government funds devices and resources for rural and indigenous schools to reduce disparities \cite{ndc2025twdigital}.
-However, differences between Traditional Chinese and Simplified Chinese corpora pose challenges for localizing large language models \cite{lyu2025characterizing}.
+However, differences between Traditional Chinese and Simplified Chinese corpora pose challenges for localizing large language models, given the larger scale and dominance of Simplified corpora compared to the smaller, Taiwan-focused Traditional corpora \cite{lyu2025characterizing}.